 Daniel Ortega calls Gabriel Boric a “lapdog” and accuses that Chile “has a glass roof” | International

-Daniel Ortega called Gabriel Boric a “lapdog”, accusing him of seeking the approval of the United States and forgetting about the political prisoners in Chile when criticizing Nicaragua before the United Nations General Assembly.
+Daniel Ortega called Gabriel Boric a “lapdog”, accusing him of seeking the approval of the United States and forgetting regarding the political prisoners in Chile when criticizing Nicaragua before the United Nations General Assembly.

 The president of Nicaragua, Daniel Ortegacalled this Wednesday “lapdog” to his Chilean counterpart, Gabriel Boric, and “poor black” to the main person in charge of the United States Department of State for Latin America, Brian Nichols, for demanding the release of political prisoners in the Central American country.